 For setups with network time synchronization needs, set Network Time to ON.
 Next to Network Time ON, click the settings icon to open NTP options, add an NTP server, verify it is working, and select use.

 Wait for the time (in the bottom left) to update, matching your current time.
-If NTP settings doesn't work, you can set the time manually on the server (especially important in cluster setups).
+If NTP settings doesn't work, you can set the time manually on the server.

 d) Review the keyboard settings.